 (Best camera for active families — $$)

-Why it’s great: This Affordable Go-Pro Style Camera is a great family friendly option to help you capture all of those precious memories.
+Why it’s great: This Affordable Dragon Touch 4K Action Camera is a great family-friendly option to help you capture all of those precious memories.
 While not directly marketed towards children, it is absolutely a great fit for families to use together.
 This functional camera can be mounted onto your children’s helmets while biking, or used while swimming underwater.
 It can take photos, video, and features a large lens to capture dynamic and creative photos.
 It has a 2 inch HD screen, a wifi remote, and is compatible with most iOS and Android systems.
-It boasts a long battery life making this camera an essential must have for family vacations or allowing your kids to record and enjoy their activities on the go.
+It boasts a long battery life making this camera an essential must-have for family vacations or allowing your kids to record and enjoy their activities on the go.

-Keep in mind: The battery life is meant to last for almost two hours with consistent use.
+Keep in mind: The battery life is meant to last for up to 90 minutes with consistent use.
 Some reviewers have stated that they would like for the battery to last longer, especially while traveling.
 In order to remedy this, we would suggest having a portable charger handy.
 Whether you’re running errands, allowing your kids to explore the backyard, or traveling with your family, you will always be ready to keep the camera going!

 Good for: Active families and children who want to capture videos and photos of their adventures together, big and small!

 (Best for pretend play — $)

 Why it’s great: Pretend play is a really important part of childhood.
 It helps toddlers to model everyday activities which are essential for growth and learning.
 This Wood Toddler Camera is a fantastic toy for kids that can help build self-confidence, improve fine motor skills, and enable them to pretend to be a photographer through the day.
 It’s created with solid wood and it’s finished with child-safe non-toxic water-based finishes that look inviting and warm.